Iddingsite/DiffusionGarnet.jl/docs/src/diffusion_1D.md

 end every 1

-println("Now, generating the gif...") gif(anim, "./Grt_1D_test.gif", fps = 7)
+println("Now, generating the gif...") gif(anim, "Grt_1D_test.gif", fps = 7)
 println("...Done!")
 ```

+!!! note
+    To plot the timestep, we need to dimensionalise the time back from the model, using the characteristic time `t_charact` defined in `domain1D`.

 Here is the resulting gif obtained:

 ![1D diffusion profil of a garnet](./assets/img/Grt_1D.gif)

-It represents the compositional evolution of a 1D profile through a garnet grain with homogeneous dirichlet boundaries on both sides.
+It shows the compositional evolution of a 1D profile through a garnet grain with homogeneous Dirichlet boundaries on both sides.